 - There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
 If reviewers say no to your Level 2 Appeal, you can choose whether to accept that decision or whether to go on to Level 3 and make another appeal.
-At Level 3, your appeal is reviewed by a judge - "Taking Your Appeal to Level 3 and Beyond" in this "Coverage Decisions, Appeals, and Complaints" section tells you more about Levels 3, 4, and 5 of the appeals process
+At Level 3, your appeal is reviewed by an administrative law judge or attorney adjudicator - "Taking Your Appeal to Level 3 and Beyond" in this "Coverage Decisions, Appeals, and Complaints" section tells you more about Levels 3, 4, and 5 of the appeals process